hturnbull93/makers_notes/week_notes/week2.md

 Learning Objective & Achievement Plan

-I will move towards the **Break one class into two classes that work together, while maintaining test coverage** and **Explain some basic OO principles and tie them to high level concerns** by doing the following:
+I will move towards the **Break one class into two classes that work together, while maintaining test coverage** and **Explain some basic OO principles and tie them to high level concerns** goals by doing the following:

 - [x] Work on the [Refactoring skills workshop]

+---

+## Friday

+Learning Objective & Achievement Plan

+I will move towards the **Explain some basic OO principles and tie them to high level concerns** goal by doing the following:

+- [ ] Work on the [Concretes and Abstracts skills workshop]

 ---